usnistgov/NexusLIMS/README.md

 to do this is to copy or rename the [`.env.example`](./.env.example) into a file named `.env`, located in the same directory as this README, and then changing the values as required for your deployment environment.
 The `.env.example` file is (hopefully) well-documented, so check those comments for a description of the values that should be defined.
+Alternatively, you can set your environment variables in some other way, and they should still be understood by the NexusLIMS code.

 Primarily, you need to configure three types of settings: